Table of Contents

 Biblical theology is the disciple that focuses on the Biblical writer, whom under divine guidance, taught and believe in context to their own times.
 This category focuses on the Bible itself, taking into all accounts and studied from the viewpoint that the Bible is the inerrant word of God.

-This study focuses on the Bible in a historic setting and the context of the human authors that where divinely inspired.
+This study in theology focuses on the Bible in a historic setting and the context of the human authors that where divinely inspired.
 It focuses on the canonical approach to all scripture and all the theology found within.
 It can be broken down into two main categories for a closer look at the specific books of the Bible:

 Old Testament Theology – the study of theology in the Old Testament